tdsilve/faceDetectionWithJavaScript/README.md

 # Face Detector with JavaScript in the browser (In progress)
 The main goal of this project is to implement a web app face detector.
+This project is inspired by Kyle at Web Dev Simplified, but this project goes into more depth.

 ## What you must learn before starting this project
 1. Promisses,